Kiratpur Sahib: Sacred Seat of Sikh Gurus before Anandpur Sahib and a Living Dharmic Legacy

 Kiratpur Sahib also resonates within the broader dharmic fabric shared by Hinduism, Buddhism, Jainism, and Sikhism.
 Its emphasis on seva, courage, humility, and truth aligns with the dharmic ideals of compassion, disciplined self-cultivation, and social responsibility.
 Rather than sectarian separation, the town’s legacy underscores a civilizational kinship in which diverse paths reinforce a common commitment to dignity, justice, and spiritual growth.

-Kiratpur Sahib was founded in 1627 under Guru Hargobind.
-It emerged as a sanctuary of devotion and discipline, shaping Sikh life during a formative era.
+The article states that Kiratpur Sahib was founded in 1627 under the guidance of Guru Hargobind.
+It emerged as a sanctuary of devotion, discipline, sangat, kirtan, and community deliberation.

-How does Kiratpur Sahib relate to the broader dharmic heritage?
+How does the post place Kiratpur Sahib within the broader dharmic heritage?